The Royal Air Force Air Defence Radar Museum

 He is supported by a team of dedicated Volunteers most of whom have worked at Neatishead at one time or another or have very strong links to the Base.
 Without the dedication and expertise of the Volunteers, the Museum simply would not exist.
 They are totally dedicated to the aim of the Museum which is “to provide a focal point for the heritage associated with the air defence of the United Kingdom and in particular all elements of the command and control (C²) organisation associated with it”.

 This once secret world has a substantial amount to offer the general public about the history of a specialisation the Royal Air Force has hitherto kept under lock and key and which has little public recognition.
 So, why not visit us for a great day out?
 Over 6,000 a year do!

-Site designed and maintained by Chris Morshead/ADRM and hosted by Wintercorn.com © 2014
+Site maintained by ADRM IT and hosted by Wintercorn.com © 2014